AvaProtocol/OAK-docs/_docs/pallet-development.md

 #### Storages

  The Automation Time pallet saves data in these fields.
- - `ScheduledTasksV3` - List of participating projects.
+ - `ScheduledTasksV3` - List of scheduled tasks.
- - `AccountTasks` - Number of projects submitted to a campaign.
+ - `AccountTasks` - Record the tasks owned by each user.
- - `TaskQueueV2` -  List of the past and the current round of campaigns.
+ - `TaskQueueV2` -  A queue of tasks waiting to be executed.
- - `MissedQueueV2` - Total number of campaign including the past and the current.
+ - `MissedQueueV2` - A queue of tasks that have not yet been executed.
- - `LastTimeSlot` - The maximum number of grants allowed in one campaign.
+ - `LastTimeSlot` - The last time slot to execute tasks.
- - `Shutdown` - The withdrawal expiration period in block number.
-If grant funds are not withdrawn within a long period of time the grant will expire and funds will be unfrozen for the pallet to re-use.
+ - `Shutdown` - Record whether to disable the function of this pallet.

 #### Structs
- - `Action` - Holds the data for each campaign.
-There is only one campaign can happen at any given time.
+ - `Action` - The enum that stores all action specific data.
     ```
-    /// The enum that stores all action specific data.
     #[derive(Clone, Debug, Eq, PartialEq, Encode, Decode, TypeInfo)]
     pub enum Action<AccountId, Balance, CurrencyId> {
       Notify {